optimizely/go-sdk-c-wrapper/README.md

 // returns a list of the enabled features, the count receives the number of features returned char** optimizely_sdk_get_enabled_features(int handle, optimizely_user_attributes* attributes, int* count, char** error);

-// this only returns the names, not the values

 // returns a list of the enabled feature variables, count contains the number of feature variables returned
 // the caller must free all returned feature name strings